-The story of Bordentown is the embodiment of the school-to-prison pipeline.
+The old Bordentown campus is the embodiment of the school-to-prison pipeline.

 Where New Jersey once made investments in building strong Black children, it now invests a staggering sum of nearly \$456,000 for the incarceration of a single youth per year, 11 with most of those young people being Black.
 12